Towards Streaming Perception

 \section{Related Work}

 \pbf{Latency evaluation} Latency is a well-studied subject in computer vision.
 One school of research focuses on reducing the FLOPS of backbone networks \cite{Howard2017MobileNetsEC,Zhang2018ShuffleNetAE}, while another school focuses on reducing the runtime of testing time algorithms \cite{redmon2016you,Liu2016SSDSS,lin2017focal}.
 We follow suit and create a latency-accuracy plot under our experiment setting (Fig.~\ref{fig:accu-vs-runtime}).
 While such a plot is suggestive of the trade-off for offline data processing (\eg, archived video footage), it fails to capture the fact that {\em when the algorithm finishes processing, the surrounding world has already changed.} Therefore, we believe that existing plots do not reveal the streaming performance of these algorithms.
-Aside from computational latency, prior work has also investigated algorithmic latency \cite{mao2019delay}, evaluated by running algorithms on a video in the {\em offline} fashion and measuring how long the algorithm takes in the number of frames to detect an object after it appears.
-In comparison, our evaluation is done in the more realistic online real-time setting, and applies to any single image understanding task, instead of just object detection.
+Aside from computational latency, prior work has also investigated algorithmic latency \cite{mao2019delay}, evaluated by running algorithms on a video in the {\em offline} fashion and measuring how many frames are required to detect an object after it appears.
+In comparison, our evaluation is done in the more realistic online real-time setting, and applies to any single-frame task, instead of just object detection.